 Until about ten years ago this conflation of behaviour and implementation made sense, since they were tightly coupled.
 If you wanted to provide all the behaviours expected of an MPA, you had to build a traditional Multi-Page Application running on a server using Server-Side Rendering (SSR).
 Conversely, if you wanted your application to run in the browser using Client-Side Rendering (CSR), you had to forgo many of the those behaviours—which had major implications for the user experience.

-In the last ten years, this has changed.
+Over the last ten years, this has changed.
 Pretty much any type of web application can support multi-page behaviours, at least in principle.
 This includes applications that run entirely the browser, as well as various kinds of hybrid applications.
-In this blog series, I’ll look at some modern web application design patterns and examine how they support multi-page behaviours.
+In this blog series, I’ll look at some modern web application designs and examine how they support multi-page behaviours.

-Let’s set aside the implementational aspects of MPAs, and spell out only the implied behaviours.
-Here is my initial attempt at doing this, which I might revise in response to new insights or feedback.
+What happens if we set aside the implementational aspects of MPAs, and spell out only the implied behaviours?
+Here is my initial attempt at doing this, which I might revise in response to new ideas or feedback.